Expressivity of Neural Networks with Random Weights and Learned Biases

 \textbf{Remark:} While the error can be made arbitrarily small, the limit of zero error itself is undefined.
 This is because our proof relies on first approximating the given smooth function with a neural network with all parameters tuned and then approximating this second network using bias-learning to pick-out a matching sub-network from a large random reservoir; the probability of perfectly matching the fully tuned network with the bias-learned network is zero.
 This could be addressed by using an integral representation for continuous functions instead of directly using a finite-width neural network to approximate the given function (see e.g. \cite{rahimi2008weighted, li2023powerful}).
 As one will see below, this remark also applies to the recurrent neural network result.

-\section{Proof from Section \ref{sec:rnn-theory}}
+\subsection{Proof from Section \ref{sec:rnn-theory}}

 Analogous to the section containing the feed-forward proofs, we first state and prove a lemma which comprises the core of the proof for recurrent neural networks.
-This lemma shows that one can achieve universal approximation with high probability using masking in a randomly initialized RNN, and in this way provides a proof of the SLTH over units for RNNs.
+This lemma shows that one can achieve universal approximation in the $L^{\infty}$ norm over trajectories sense (see section \S\ref{sec:rnn-theory}) with high probability using masking in a randomly initialized RNN, and in this way provides a proof of the SLTH over units for RNNs.
 The proof of the main theorem in this section then follows quite straightforwardly.

 \begin{lem}